lonelycode/tyk-io-site-content/v1.8/plugins/event-handler-scripting.md

 ### Hooking up a dynamic event handler

-Adding a dynamic event hanler to your API is the same as adding a regular event handler, however there is now a new type: `eh_dynamic_handler`, it can be invoked and configured as follows:
+Adding a dynamic event handler to your API is the same as adding a regular event handler, however there is now a new type: `eh_dynamic_handler`, it can be invoked and configured as follows:

     /* test_app.json */
     ...
     "event_handlers": {